coecms/Fortran_Build_Environment/README.md

 After you have cloned this repo, go into its main directory and type the following:

-    mkdir bld
+    mkdir RELEASE
-    cd bld
+    cd RELEASE
     cmake ..
     make -j
     make install

 This should build a tiny library `lib/static/liblib1.a` with a single funtion `is_two(n)` which returns `.T.` if and only if the only parameter is indeed 2, and `.F.` otherwise, and a single program `bin/exe1` that will write "Hello World" and check for each number in 1..5 whether this number is indeed 2.

+You can also build a `DEBUG` version by just renaming the directory.
+In `DEBUG`, several debug options are selected when compiling, and the code is not optimised.

 If you have pFUnit installed, it should also manage to write a unit test `test/test1` that tests the library.